Deposit Free Renting with flatfair

 2) How much does it cost?

-flatfair membership costs 1 week of rent (excl.
-VAT) split between the household.
+A flatfair membership costs 1 weeks’ rent +VAT and is split between the household.
 You can ask your Hunters letting agent or landlord for more details.

 3) What if I've already paid a deposit?